 Combined with an electronic multiple direct dosing system DDE/x and up to four electronic syringe modules ESr-N the determination of surface parameters can be automated completely.

-The automation of measurements succeeds easier than ever before thanks to the intuitive automation dialogue of the SCA software and its visual drop positioning system.
+The automation of measurements succeeds easier than ever before thanks to the intuitive automation dialogue of the OCA software and its visual drop positioning system.
 Hence it is possible to determine, for example, the surface energy with four test liquids at different position of even large samples without any manual user intervention.
 This facilitates a complete and automated sample mapping.

 In order to map silicon wafers, electronic turn tables with vacuum fixation are available.
 They allow to access any position for contact angle measurements, even on 12″ wafers.